hector-barriga/hector-barriga/README.md

 # Hector Barriga-Acosta
 I'm Hector, a Mexican-American mathematician interested in finances and data analytics.
 I really enjoy solving mathematical problems and doing research in the areas of applied topology and set theory.
 I also enjoy using technological tools like machine learning and Python to model and solve mathematical problems.
+Seeking to leverage expertise in mathematics and data analytics to drive innovations in the finance sector.

 ## Skills and Experience